Business License Tax Update and Fiscal Sustainability

 The City of Foster City is dedicated to supporting residents and maintaining the local quality of life.
 As part of that commitment, the City maintains key services including public safety, parks, and infrastructure such as streets, roads, storm drains and more that our residents, businesses, and visitors depend upon.

-The City is confronted with escalating costs and a structural budget deficit currently estimated at $3.93 million for Fiscal Year 2023-24, which could impact this level of services provided to the community.
-Financial forecasts suggest coming years will be similarly challenging, enhancing the likelihood that the City would need to continue drawing from reserves to balance the budget.
-To address these challenges and sustain local services, the City is exploring potential avenues for additional revenue.
+The City has been confronted with escalating costs and a structural budget deficit and financial forecasts suggest that coming years could be similarly challenging, potentially requiring the City to draw from reserves to balance the budget.
+To address those challenges and sustain local services, the City explored potential avenues for additional revenue.

 Business License Tax Update

-One such opportunity for additional revenues may include revisions to the Business License Tax, which is an annual fee for doing business within the incorporated area of the City of Foster City.
-The Business License Tax was first introduced when Foster City was incorporated and has only been updated once in the last 53 years.
-Video of the meeting can be seen here and the agenda as well as supporting materials can be seen here.
+One such opportunity for additional revenues included revisions to the Business License Tax (BLT), which is an annual fee for doing business within the incorporated area of the City of Foster City.
+The BLT was first introduced when Foster City was incorporated and, prior to 2024, had only been updated once in the previous 53 years.

 Frequently Asked Questions